skydeckai/skydeckai-webflow/skydeckai-llm-ready-documentation.md

 * **Session Timeout**: Increased session timeout for tenants to 72 hours, ensuring you can stay logged in for longer without interruption.
 * **Case Sensitivity Check**: Reviewed and fixed issues with the case sensitivity checking, enhancing the robustness of our system.

+==> releases/nov-15th-2024.md <==
+---
+description: >-
+    This release focuses on performance enhancements, new features, and bug fixes to improve your overall experience with GenStudio and Control Center.
+---

+# Nov 15th, 2024

+## GenStudio

+### New Features

+- **Resizable Sidebars**: Users can now resize sidebars for a customized workspace layout.
+- **Stop Collaboration Conversation Button**: Added a button to end collaborative conversations, giving users more control.
+- **Sorting by Similarity**: Implemented the option to sort items by similarity for more relevant results.

+### Improvements

+- **Enhanced UI for Filters Bar**: Improved the user interface for conversation and tool filters for better usability.

+### Bug Fixes

+- **Fixed Double Scroll Bar**: Resolved an issue where a double scroll bar would appear.
+- **Fixed Collapsible Section Titles**: Corrected default titles in collapsible sections to improve navigation.

+## Control Center

+### New Features

+- **Sorting by Similarity**: Introduced the ability to sort results by similarity, enhancing the relevance of your searches.
+- **Account Ownership Claims**: Added account ownership claim messages to the Members Page and Homepage, improving account management transparency.

+### Improvements

+- **Enhanced Embedding Performance**: Improved the performance of embeddings for faster and more efficient data processing.
+- **New Blank Tool Supports All Models**: The new blank tool now supports all models by default, offering greater flexibility.
+- **Popular Domain Support**: Streamlined domain usage by focusing on the most popular top-level domains.
+- **Filtered User Authentication**: User authentication attempts are now filtered by email for increased security.
+- **Updated Wording on Embedding Tab**: Revised wording on the embedding tab for better clarity.
+- **Verified Business Info in Signup Emails**: Signup email alerts now include information about verified businesses.

+### Bug Fixes

+- **Fixed Invitation Status Handling**: Resolved an issue where invitation status was incorrectly set when a member role did not exist.
+- **Replaced Invalid Symbols in Tags**: Corrected tags by replacing invalid symbols to prevent errors.
+- **Limited Search Characters**: Limited the number of characters in search queries to improve reliability.
+- **Fixed Invitation Status for Owners/Admins**: Corrected the display of invitation status for owners and administrators.

 ==> releases/jul-26th-2024.md <==